Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Cat’s Ears Have a Large Field of Hearing

-Cats have a larger field of hearing, which means loud music can travel to their ears from further away than it would for humans.
+Cats have a larger field of hearing, which means loud music can reach their ears from further away than it would for humans.
 This makes loud music even more dangerous for them, as they are likely to be exposed to loud noises from meters away from where they are.

 Cats Have Less Control Over Noise from the Environment